 - Audio emulation is still not completely accurate.
 This manifests in some sound effects being too loud/quiet or missing DSP effects.
 You can check progress on SA1 sound emulation here.

-With the above things taken into account I can’t recommend redream over Demul for emulating SA1, but it certainly has the potential to become the best Dreamcast emulator for this purpose.
-Like reicast/flycast, it’s updated almost daily, and has a nice community on Discord, where you can talk with the developer directly to receive support, report bugs and suggest new features.
+With the above things taken into account I can’t recommend redream over Demul or flycast for emulating SA1, but it certainly has the potential to become the best Dreamcast emulator for this purpose.

-Before you try the above, you might want to give the modded PC version a chance.
+You might also want to give the modded PC version a chance.
 Using the PC version has a lot of advantages:

 - System requirements are going to be much lower.
 Although the Lantern Engine (Dreamcast lighting) mod is quite taxing on the CPU, the game is still much less demanding than a Dreamcast emulator.

-- You can run the game at 60 FPS and use any resolution you want without performing any complicated hacks yourself.
+- You can run the game at 60 FPS and use any resolution you want without performing any hacks.
 The Mod Loader allows the game to run in true widescreen without stretching.

 - While the PC version doesn’t have order-independent transparency (although that might change someday), the majority of transparency issues with Dreamcast assets have been fixed, up to the point that the game is visually indistinguishable from the Dreamcast version most of the time.
 There are still some things missing, but for the majority of people who aren’t obsessed with 100% accuracy this isn’t a problem.